 - Offer process training.
 Thinking critically about business systems is a learned skill.
 If your team doesn’t have training, prepare by getting them some.

 - Build the process out in a workflow application.
 Paper or Word documents will eventually fall flat.
-Pages can get lost, and collaboration is impossible in Word.
+Paper forms can get lost, and collaboration is impossible in Word.

 - Know why you’re improving the process.
 Is it because it’s done frequently, has a high margin for variance, or because it needs to be predictable?
-Categorize the process by this criteria.
+Categorize the process by these criteria.

 - Select your team size.
 Choose a small number of trained individuals to help.

 - Pick the right team members.
 The only people who should be involved with optimizing a process are the people who run it.

 - Get together in a dedicated room.
 Ian James reports that projects where the team collaborates in a physical space have a 200% higher success rate.

 We’ve also put together a process specifically for process improvement:

 Process Street is a workflow documentation platform that lets you document your processes and then track progress each time the process is run.
 Insert form fields, automation, and supporting files into your process documents, and then assign them to members of your team.